BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 - **Experiment ID**: refers to a unique identifier assigned to the specific experiment done in the study.
 You can click on this link to access further information on an experiment.
 For EST data, the _Library ID_ is used instead of the _Experiment ID_.
 - **Experiment name**: defines the title used to designate this experiment.
 - **Description**: a more detailed description of how the experiment was done and the aims of the project.
-- **Link to raw data annotations**: this link will allow you to see all libraries included in this experiment (inside Bgee) through our raw data annotations page (for further details on this page, see [Raw data annotations](#raw-data-annotations) section).
+- **Link to curated annotations**: this link will allow you to see all libraries included in this experiment (inside Bgee) through our curated annotations page (for further details on this page, see [Curated annotations](#curated-annotations) section).

 ### Experiment general information